Andrealavi/Todo-App/README.md

    - Run the following SQL commands to create the `users` and `tasks` tables:

      ```sql
-     -- Switch to the ProgettiNode database
+     -- Switch to the DatabaseName database
-     USE ProgettiNode;
+     USE DatabaseName;

      -- Create the users table
      CREATE TABLE users (